Basic Requirements for Trailer Brakes NZ

 Electric drum brakes are an effective and efficient braking option.
 They are able to be used in both direct and indirect brake systems and are easily mated to a breakaway brake system.
 Also incorporated is an independent, mechanical parking brake function, required on trailers over 2500kg.

 Indirect service brakes are those that operate without input directly from the driver of the tow vehicle.
 They are usually inertia-activated systems and this is the most commonly used system under 2500 kg.
-Systems that comply with ECER13 up to 3500kg (Hygo mkII) are an indirect system also.
+Systems that comply with ECER13 up to 3500kg are an indirect system also.
+Trailparts have two indirect systems that comply up to 3500kg; Hygo3 is a hydraulic override system and the MECHbrake full mechanical braking system.

 Direct service brakes are those that operate as a direct result of braking input from the driver of the tow vehicle.
 They are load-adjustable and incorporate an emergency override function which operates the trailer brakes independently of the tow vehicle from the driver’s seat.
 See our Credo Wireless Brake Controller for a direct braking system with no in-cab wiring